CENDARI/documentation/source/user/writing_arg.rst

 your note into the text.
 Then mark each heading one by one and choose the appropriate heading from the editor’s drop-down menu.
 Keep to the correct order: heading 2 follows heading 1 and so on.
-Click on *Save* and a table of contents will be created.
-You can view it in the *Read mode*.
+Click on :menuselection:`Save` and a table of contents will be created.
+You can view it in the :menuselection:`Read mode`.
 For example, many of the CENDARI ARGs have the following table of contents:

-*Title, Authors, Abstract.
+* Title, Authors, Abstract
-*Introduction.
+* Introduction
-*Major Research Questions.
+* Major Research Questions
-*Primary Sources.
+* Primary Sources
-*Secondary sources.
+* Secondary sources
-*Additional sources.
+* Additional sources

 **Creating a table**

 Go to the point in the text where you plan t to insert a table.
-Click on the *Insert/Edit Table* button (second row, far left of the editor).
+Click on the :menuselection:`Insert --> Edit Table` button (second row, far left of the editor).
 This will bring up a pop-up menu in which you can select how many rows and columns are needed, in which position the table should be placed (for example, to the right or left of the text).
-Click on *Insert* to create your table.
-If your cursor is over the table, you can select other options from the editor (second row) such as *Insert row before* or *Insert row after*.
-For borders and other options on your table, cluck again on the *Insert/ Edit Table button* and choose the *Advanced* table.
-In this drop-down menu you can select the border in the line *frame*, select the colour and then click on *Update*.
-Save again and chose *Read mode* and all of the selected options will be displayed.
+Click on :menuselection:`Insert` to create your table.
+If your cursor is over the table, you can select other options from the editor (second row) such as :menuselection:`Insert row before` or :menuselection:`Insert row after`.
+For borders and other options on your table, cluck again on the :menuselection:`Insert --> Edit Table` button and choose the :menuselection:`Advanced` table.
+In this drop-down menu you can select the border in the line :menuselection:`frame`, select the colour and then click on :menuselection:`Update`.
+Save again and chose :menuselection:`Read mode` and all of the selected options will be displayed.

 **Inserting text**